 4. South Africa’s Schoenmaker and Ivory Coast’s Marie-Josee Ta Lou set Olympic record

-South Africa’s Tatjana Schoenmaker won her second medal of the Games as she posted one of the stand out performances in Tokyo when she broke the world record to win gold medal in the women’s 200m breaststroke.
+South Africa’s Tatjana Schoenmaker won her second medal of the Games as she posted one of the stand-out performances in Tokyo when she broke the world record to win a gold medal in the women’s 200m breaststroke.
 Her time of 2:18.95 eclipsed the record of Denmark’s Rikke Moller Pedersen set in 2013.
-It was a second medal of the Games for the 24-year-old after she won silver in the 100m breaststroke.
+It was the second medal of the Games for the 24-year-old after she won silver in the 100m breaststroke.
 She also paid tribute to fellow South African and 1996 double Olympic breaststroke champion, Penny Heyns.
-Over in West Africa, Ivory Coast’s Marie-Josee Ta Lou clocked the fastest time in the women’s 100m heats to qualify for tomorrow’s semi finals.
+Over in West Africa, Ivory Coast’s Marie-Josee Ta Lou clocked the fastest time in the women’s 100m heats to qualify for tomorrow’s semi-finals.
 She clocked 10.78 seconds to equal her compatriot’s Murielle Ahoure African record for the distance.
 Ahoure also went through having finished third in her heat.
-Three other Africans qualified for the semi finals – the Nigerian duo of Blessing Okagbare and Grace Nwokocha as well as Gambia’s Gina Bass, who set a new national record of 11.12s in her heat.
+Three other Africans qualified for the semi-finals – the Nigerian duo of Blessing Okagbare and Grace Nwokocha and Gambia’s Gina Bass, who set a new national record of 11.12s in her heat.

 An unbelievable swim and a new World Record from Tatjana Schoenmaker in the women's 200m breaststroke, handing #RSA their first gold medal of #Tokyo2020!@fina1908 @TeamSA2020 #Swimming pic.twitter.com/P4xroaAx0d